Peopling of Thailand: Lolo migration from Tibet via Burma

 Some Loloish tribes such as the Lisu arrived in Thailand as recently as 100 years ago, while others came at a much earlier date.
 The Lolo are believed to have descended from the ancient Qiang people of western China, who are also said to be the ancestors of the Tibetan, Naxi, and Qiang peoples.
 They migrated from southeastern Tibet through Sichuan and into Yunnan Province, where their largest populations can be found today.

 Origin of the Lolo

-The Lolo (also commonly referred to as the Yi) are one of the two major distinct Tibeto-Burmese ethnicities within present-day Thailand, along with the Karen.
+The Lolo (also commonly referred to as the Yi) are one of the two major Tibeto-Burman groups within present-day Thailand, along with the Karen.
 The Lolo migrated southeast from Burma into Thailand.

 Individual Loloish ethnic groups in Thailand

 The Loloish of Thailand are generally hill tribes in the northern portion of the country, near the border with Burma.
-A list of the Loloish ethnic groups of significant size within Thailand are as follows:
+The Loloish groups of significant size within Thailand are: